kchylee/Resource-Wall-LHL-April-2017-Midterm-/README.md

 # Resource Wall
-Resource wall allows users to store, categorize, and share web resources.
+Resource Wall allows users to store, categorize, and share web resources/URLs.
 It is built with EJS, Express.js, Knex.js, and PostgreSQL.

 ## Getting Started